hashicorp/terraform-provider-vault/website/docs/d/kubernetes_auth_backend_config.md

 * `pem_keys` - Optional list of PEM-formatted public keys or certificates used to verify the signatures of Kubernetes service account JWTs.
 If a certificate is given, its public key will be extracted.
 Not every installation of Kubernetes exposes these keys.

+* `issuer` - Optional JWT issuer.
+If no issuer is specified, `kubernetes.io/serviceaccount` will be used as the default issuer.